gordonmod8/team_project/README.md

 - Undersampling method: Undersampling the majority class (non-fraud) to create a balanced dataset

 - Random forest: We split the downsampled dataset into training and testing and train a random forest model.
 The confusion matrix yields a high true positive and true negative results.
 The accuracy is high at 99.99%.
+We calculated the ROC AUC Score and the result is high at 99.99%.

 - Logistic regression: